Honest-Anonymous/Honest-Anonymous-Thoughts/README.md

 2. Be conscientious above all else except honesty. (don't unnecessarily hate).

   Only hate those that are dishonest.
 Fix those that are dishonest.
+Then, after reaching any sort of mutually honest relationship, focus on those that are unconscientious.